tensorwerk/hangar-py/docs/Hangar-Tutorial-002.rst

 categories:

-1. **Additions** in both branches which created new keys (samples / cellstores / metadata) with non-compatible values.
-For samples & metadata, the hash of the data is compared, for cellstores, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
+1. **Additions** in both branches which created new keys (samples / datacells / metadata) with non-compatible values.
+For samples & metadata, the hash of the data is compared, for datacells, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
 2. **Removal** in ``Master Commit/Branch`` **& Mutation** in ``Dev Commit /
    Branch``.
-Applies for samples, cellstores, and metadata identically.
+Applies for samples, datacells, and metadata identically.
 3. **Mutation** in ``Dev Commit/Branch`` **& Removal** in ``Master Commit /
    Branch``.
-Applies for samples, cellstores, and metadata identically.
+Applies for samples, datacells, and metadata identically.
 4. **Mutations** on keys both branches to non-compatible values.
-For samples & metadata, the hash of the data is compared, for cellstores, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.
+For samples & metadata, the hash of the data is compared, for datacells, the schema specification is checked for compatibility in a method custom to the internal workings of Hangar.